sbb-design-systems/lyne-components/src/components/sbb-radio-button-group/readme.md

-The `sbb-radio-button-group` is a component which can be used as a wrapper for a collection of `sbb-radio-button`, or, alternatively, for a collection of `sbb-selection-panel`.
+The `sbb-radio-button-group` is a component which can be used as a wrapper for a collection of [sbb-radio-button](/docs/components-sbb-radio-button-sbb-radio-button--docs)s, or, alternatively, for a collection of [sbb-selection-panel](/docs/components-sbb-selection-panel--docs)s.
-Pressing a `sbb-radio-button` checks it and unchecks the previously selected one, if any.
-They can also be controlled programmatically by setting the value property of the parent radio group to the value of the radio.

 ```html
 <!-- The first option will be selected by default -->